-Finally, in both micro and macro-prudential areas efforts have been stepped up to mitigate the consequences of those forms of official intervention that provide agents with protection in the event of distress.
+Finally, in both micro and macro-prudential areas efforts have been stepped up to mitigate the consequences of those forms of official intervention that an analogous shift in emphasis occurs in prudential regulation and supervision ...

+... and the oversight of payment and settlement systems provide agents with protection in the event of distress.
 Admittedly, such mechanisms can prevent limited liquidity difficulties from giving rise to wider solvency problems.
 Nevertheless, by insulating agents from adverse outcomes, they can also blunt the incentive to behave prudently (i.e. they can induce "moral hazard").
 As a result, in the absence of appropriate safeguards, they can even potentially increase the likelihood of insolvency.
 These efforts are all the more important given the much greater freedom and compass of market forces in the new environment.